 This analogy makes sense if you consider Bannon's worldview: The world is on the precipice of something terrible, and the ones who are going to save it are, according to Bannon's ethno-populist ideology, the little people.
 That makes every Trump voter a potential Frodo, out to be that small, overlooked character who will end up carrying out a great victory.

-Bannon apparently began musing about a presidential run in 2020 as early as October — although CNN reports that a Bannon spokesperson denied that report.
+5 Bannon 2020 Isn't Out Of The Question Joe Raedle/Getty Images News/Getty Images Bannon apparently began musing about a presidential run in 2020 as early as October — although CNN reports that a Bannon spokesperson denied that report.
 According to Vanity Fair, however, Bannon has even begun crafting an electoral strategy.
 The people he'll target for his Obama-style coalition cut through a broad swath of the country: Evangelicals, libertarians, pro-gun activists, and union members.
+6 Bannon Believes He Has "Power" Drew Angerer/Getty Images News/Getty Images

 Now that he's out of the White House, he believes that things have changed.
 “I have power.
 I can actually drive things in a certain direction.”
 And with the huge platform that Breitbart gives him, this actually does make some sense.

-Remember the viral video about the honey badger from about six years ago?
+viral video about the honey badger from about six years ago?
 Bannon does too, and apparently he's turned the honey badger's motto — "Honey badger don’t give a sh*t" — into a slogan for himself. "“I don’t give a f*ck,” he told Vanity Fair.
 “You can call me anything you want.
 Do you think I give a sh*t?
 I literally don’t care.”
+8 Bannon Thinks George H.W.
+Bush Is A "Pervert" Pool/Getty Images Sport/Getty Images

 Bannon has an extremely low opinion of the Bush family, even going so far as to call the second Bush presidency "the most destructive presidency in history."